Piping Vibration – Causes, Limits and Remedies

 Otherwise you have to attack the forcing frequency.
 If it’s a rotating machine you can change the speed, isolate the machine from the pipework or fix the vibration issue such as unbalance or misalignment.
 If the problem is flow induced or VIV you will have to do the analysis to positively identify the culprit and make changes in flow rate, piping arrangement or even production procedures.

 I hope you find this series of posts useful.
-If you want to find out more about piping design come to one of our Piping Systems training courses ME-41.
+If you want to find out more about piping design or causes of piping vibration come to one of our Piping Systems training courses ME-41.

 Roanld Frend is a registered engineer with 40+ years of experience in consulting and training on rotating and static equipment.
 He currently works at PetroSkills as the Head of Facilities Training.